Rakesh-S/stack-using-C/README.md

 # stack-using-C
-implementation of stack using C language, stack works based on FIFO or LILO
+implementation of stack using C language, stack works based on LIFO or FILO